pyOpenSci/python-package-guide/tests/run-tests.md

 documentation, creating your package distribution, and testing installations across both PyPI related environments (e.g. venv, virtualenv) and `conda` (e.g. `conda-forge`).

+To get started with nox, you create a `noxfile.py` file at the root of your project directory.
+You then define commands using Python functions.
+Some examples of that are below.

 ## Test Environments

 By default, `nox` uses the Python built in `venv` environment manager.
 A virtual environment (`venv`) is a self-contained Python environment that allows you to isolate and manage dependencies for different Python projects.
 It helps ensure that project-specific libraries and packages do not interfere with each other, promoting a clean and organized development environment.